Mount Carmel East: Mount Carmel Medical Group

 Mount Carmel East is part of Mount Carmel Medical Group, representing more than 250 primary care and specialty care providers.
 This is a network of providers for care that is not of an emergency nature.
 The hospital is also affiliated with Mount Carmel Health Partners – a network of up to "1,200 primary care and specialty physicians" – and with Anthem Blue Cross and Blue Shield.
 This expanded the network of care providers in the central Ohio area that were associated with Mount Carmel, although unlike the situation with providers in the Mount Carmel Health System, items such as medical records may not be transferred automatically.

 Transport

 The hospital is accessible by public transport via COTA bus services operating throughout metropolitan Columbus, Ohio.
 Mount Carmel East is also accessible from Interstate 270 immediately off exit 39 onto Ohio State Route 16.
-They are also affiliated with Angel MedFlight allowing fixed wing aircraft to land at nearby John Glenn Columbus International Airport and provide patients with specialized treatment at Mount Carmel East from a wide geographic area.
+They are also located close to John Glenn Columbus International Airport allowing fixed wing air ambulance aircraft to land nearby.
 Parking is available for free at a new parking garage and three parking lots nearby on the hospital grounds.